 So learn how to manage your time and not cut out the things that are important.

-This is why you may not have seen me chatting as much on Twitter and why I've set up things like Triberr so that I can schedule some tweets and easily retweet things.
+This is why you may not have seen me chatting as much on Twitter.
 It's also why I've invited regular guests to blog here these last few months and why I do a round-up post on Friday.
 Blogging is important to me, but the level I was doing it at was cutting out time for other things.

 So I'm working towards my own balance.
 I'm holding myself accountable for writing at least 1k words every week day in order to meet my deadlines.
 I'm going to yoga classes to give myself quiet-mind time and exercise.
-(And btw, I can totally do that pose in the photo above--yes, I'm a dork because this gives me the happies.)
 I'm shutting my computer off at night so I can spend time with the fam.
 I'm reading for pleasure at least 3-4 times a week.
 And even though I still have a lot going on, I feel much happier.

 Everyone is going to have their different challenges, but my guess is that these three are pretty universal.
 I wouldn't trade a minute of it because my dream of having my book published is coming true.
 But it's important to make sure we don't lose our mind in the process. :)